UKHO/docs/docs/quality-assurance/team-quality-charter.md

  - There must be a compelling reason to use SpecFlow and its use must not be a default position
  - Test code must be treated with the same care and attention as production code (including pairing)

 For more details see our '[Test Automation Strategy](test-automation-strategy.md)' page.

 ## Manual Testing

- - Evidence of manual testing (e.g. screenshots) is not required
  - Manual testing will only be used on agreement within the team when
 	 - The cost of automation is too high
 	 - No suitable automation framework exists and there is not the time to create
+ - Evidence of manual testing (e.g. screenshots) is not required
- - Exploratory testing should be part of the test approach
+ - Exploratory testing is a valid form of manual testing and should be part of the test approach